I am a PhD Student in Natural Language Processing at the University of Sheffield, under the supervision of Prof. Lucia Specia.

-Currently, I am a Speech Scientist Intern at Amazon Research (Cambridge).
-I work on the Natural Language Understanding team under the supervision of José Luis Redondo García.
+From Jul/2018 to Jan/2019, I was a Speech Scientist Intern at Amazon Research (Cambridge).
+I worked on the Natural Language Understanding team under the supervision of José Luis Redondo García.

 I obtained my M.Sc. in Computer Science and Computational Mathematics at the University of São Paulo, under the supervision

 of Prof. Maria das Graças Volpe Nunes.
 My dissertation topic was Text Normalisation of User-generated Content for Portuguese.
 I

 worked on text normalisation methods based mostly on deep learning architectures and word embeddings similarity.
 As part of